Tinker Tank at Pacific Science Center. Credit: April Chan

 - King County Library System

 - Pierce County Library System — Tip: This calendar does not have a keyword search box.
-Filter for events by age group, choosing “Tween” to yield relevant events.
+Filter for events by age group, choosing "School-Aged Kids (Ages 6–18)."

 - Everett Public Library System

 - Tacoma Public Library — This calendar also does not have a keyword search box.
-Filter for events by age group, choosing “Grades K–5” to yield relevant events.
+Filter for events by age group, choosing “Grades K–5.”

 - Timberland Regional Library — Serving Olympia and surrounding areas.